AdobeDocs/campaign-web-learn.en/help/get-started/explore-the-web-ui.md

 ---
-title: Explore the Campaign v8 Web interface
+title: Explore the Campaign Web User Interface
-description: Learn how to navigate the Campaign v8 Web interface.
+description: Learn how to access and navigate the Campaign Web User Interface and how to customize the inventory lists.
+Discover the AI powered Knowledge Assistant.
 feature: Overview
 role: User
 level: Beginner